Get financial freedom! Talk to a financial coach for free!

 Credit scores typically range from 300 to 850.
 The popular FICO® Score model uses a 300 to 850 scale.

-What’s the Average Credit Score?
+What Is the Average Credit Score?

+In the United States, the average FICO® Score hovers around 717.
 Generally, a score of 680 or higher is considered good, while anything above 740 is deemed excellent.

-But what’s the average score?
+The answer to the question, “What is a good credit score?” is nuanced.
 The threshold between good and poor credit varies among experts, credit bureaus, and loan officers.
 What one agency may deem as a poor score, another might consider acceptable.

 Moreover, the term “good” is relative.
 Does “good” denote excellence or merely adequacy?
 You can start by comparing your score to national averages.
-According to Fair Issac Corporation (FICO®), which introduced the concept in 1989, the following percentages of consumers fall within certain score ranges:
+According to Fair Issac Corp.
+(FICO®), which introduced the concept in 1989, more than 50% of the population boasts a credit score exceeding 700, while 42% fall below that mark.

-What Constitutes a Poor Credit Score Range?
+What is a Poor Credit Score Range?

-A poor credit score falls within the range of 300 to 549: It’s widely acknowledged that scores below 550 usually lead to credit rejections.
+A poor credit score falls within the range of 300 to 549: It’s widely acknowledged that scores below 550 can lead to credit rejections.
 If your scores dip into this range, positively impacting them requires significant effort.

 Filing for bankruptcy can plummet a score to this level.
 Statistically, borrowers with scores in this range default almost 75% of the time.
 Consistently making timely payments should gradually improve your score.
-While certain types of loans, like home loans, are challenging to secure with a score in this range, avenues for obtaining a mortgage with poor credit still exist.

-What Defines a Poor Credit Score Range?
+What Defines a Fair Credit Score Range?

-A poor credit score spans from 550 to 619.
 Credit agencies categorize consumers with credit delinquencies, account rejections, and scant credit history as subprime borrowers due to their elevated credit risk.
 While it’s possible to qualify for credit, it often comes with highly unfavorable terms, including significantly higher interest rates and penalty fees.

 For individuals finding their credit scores within this range, addressing specific credit issues becomes crucial to positively impact the score before seeking credit.
 Subprime borrowers typically default around 50% of the time.

-What Constitutes a Good Credit Score Range?
+What Defines a Good Credit Score Range?

-A good credit score falls between 680 and 739.
+good credit score falls between 680 and 739.
 Credit scores around 700 represent the threshold for “good” credit.
-Lenders feel comfortable with this FICO® Score range, simplifying the decision to extend credit.
-Borrowers in this range are nearly always approved for loans and are offered lower interest rates.
-A credit score of 680 on an upward trajectory indicates positive financial management.
+Lenders generally feel comfortable with this FICO® Score range, simplifying the decision to extend credit.

-What Constitutes an Excellent Credit Score Range?
+What Defines an Excellent Credit Score Range?

-An excellent credit score ranges from 740 to 850.
-Anything in the mid-700s or higher signifies excellent credit and translates to easy credit approvals and the most favorable interest rates.
+An excellent credit score usually ranges from 740 to 850.
+Anything in the mid-700s or higher signifies excellent credit and generally translates to easy credit approvals and the most favorable interest rates.
 Consumers with excellent credit scores default at a rate of around 2%.

 Within this upper echelon of credit scoring, marginal increases in points don’t substantially alter loan terms.
 Most lenders consider a credit score of 760 equivalent to 800.
 Nevertheless, having a higher score can act as a buffer against negative occurrences in your credit report.
 For instance, maxing out a credit card, resulting in a 30-50 point reduction, won’t drop you into a lower tier if you already possess a high score.